osabnis1776/Syracuse-Housing-Database/README.md

 BSD 2-Clause License

-Copyright (c) 2024, Omkar Sabnis, Raaj Mutreja, Souurabh Gavhane
+Copyright (c) 2024, Omkar Sabnis, Raaj Mutreja, Souurabh Gavhane, and Syracuse University

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: